J-Afzal/Lane-and-Object-Detection/README.md

 <!--
 x.
 Clean up C++ lane and object detection code.

-    Move rolling average class in to lane detector Make driving state an enum?
-    Debug lane detection code to make sure it is correct.
+    Debug and clean up rolling average code (including global constants) Debug lane detection code to make sure it is correct.
+    Make driving state an enum?
+    Why is NAN being used?
     Rename all vars and functions and delete some member vars redo get information functions
-    Why is NAN being used?

     Make sure all global vars are used and all information vars Make sure all consts in globals